The best cashback debit and credit cards (November 2024)

 You’ll get paid in cash rather than points for spending on this card, giving you the flexibility to use the money saved through it how you want.
 It’s credited to your card around your 12-month anniversary.

-Though this card comes with a £25 fee, you’re able to get £20 (at the time of writing) extra back through applying for the card via cashback site Quidco.
+Though this card comes with a £25 fee, there are frequent offers for newbies that will wipe this out.
+And you’re also able to get £25 (at the time of writing) extra back through applying for the card via cashback site TopCashback (check Quidco too).

 What you can earn: